 The end of summer is nigh, and we’re so ready to make the most of it before it disappears for another year.
 From fun events to brand new restaurants, we’ve rounded up the very best things to do in Manchester this September.
 Without further ado…

-Ancoats Pop-Up market has found a new home in Cutting Room Square, taking over the popular area on September 12th for the first time ever.
+Ancoats Pop-Up market is taking over the popular area of Cutting Room Square for the last time on September 10th and 11th until it returns with its Christmas markets.
 There, Mancs will be able to discover some incredible local talent, bringing the best homemade gifts, food, nick nacks and so much more.
 Find out more.

 Buff Bingo is back in town, with plenty of fun antics in store this September.
 Bringing four whole hours of live entertainment, guests can expect 1.5 hours of bottomless bubbles, tasty brunch dishes, hilarious drag performances, live DJs and, of course, butlers in the buff.
 It’s the perfect way to get together with friends, and naturally, tickets are selling pretty quick.
 Get yours here.